zy-wu18/SerialGGA2Fig/README.md

-# SerialGGA2Fig
+# SerialNmea2Fig
-Realtime plot $GGA data from a serial port in a MATLAB figure.
+Realtime plot $GNRMC and $G?GSV data from a serial port in a MATLAB figure.